-Franquet T. Pulmonary infection in adults.
+Franquet T, Meirelles G. Pulmonary infection in adults.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology.
-6th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2015:chap 12.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 5.

 Kaysin A, Viera AJ.
 Community-acquired pneumonia in adults: diagnosis and management.
 Am Fam Physician.
 2016;94(9):698-706.
 PMID: 27929242

 Kelly MS, Sandora TJ.
 Community-acquired pneumonia.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21th ed.
 Philadelphia, PA: Elsevier; 2020:chap 428.

 Lodha R, Kabra SK, Pandey RM.
 Antibiotics for community-acquired pneumonia in children.
 Cochrane Database Syst Rev. 2013;(6):CD004874.
 PMID: 23733365